PaddlePaddle/book/label_semantic_roles/README.en.md

 This example illustrates the simplicity of sequence tagging because (1) shallow syntactic analysis reduces the precision requirement of syntactic analysis; (2) pruning candidate arguments is removed; 3) argument identification and tagging are finished at the same time.
 Such unified methods simplify the procedure, reduce the risk of accumulating errors and boost the performance further.

 In this tutorial, our SRL system is built as an end-to-end system via a neural network.
 We take only text sequences, without using any syntactic parsing results or complex hand-designed features.
-We give public dataset [CoNLL-2004 and CoNLL-2005 Shared Tasks](http://www.cs.upc.edu/~srlconll/) as an example to illustrate: given a sentence and it's predicated, identify the corresponding arguments and their semantic roles by sequence tagging method.
+We give public dataset [CoNLL-2004 and CoNLL-2005 Shared Tasks](http://www.cs.upc.edu/~srlconll/) as an example to illustrate: given a sentence with predicates marked, identify the corresponding arguments and their semantic roles by sequence tagging method.

 ## Model